Damascus: Sports and leisure

 Popular sports include football, basketball, swimming, tennis, table tennis, equestrian and chess.
 Damascus is home to many football clubs that participate in the Syrian Premier League including al-Jaish, al-Shorta, Al-Wahda and Al-Majd.
-Many Other sport clubs are located in several districts of the city: Barada SC, Al-Nidal SC, Al-Muhafaza, Qasioun SC, al-Thawra SC, Maysalun SC, al-Fayhaa SC, Dummar SC, al-Majd SC and al-Arin SC.
+Many Other sports clubs are located in several districts of the city: Barada SC, Al-Nidal SC, Al-Muhafaza, Qasioun SC, al-Thawra SC, Maysalun SC, al-Fayhaa SC, Dummar SC, al-Majd SC and al-Arin SC.

 The fifth and the seventh Pan Arab Games were held in Damascus in 1976 and 1992 respectively.

 The now modernized Al-Fayhaa Sports City features a basketball court and a hall that can accommodate up to 8,000 people.
 In late November 2021, Syria's national basketball team played there against Kazakhstan, making Damascus host of Syria's first international basketball tournament in almost two decades.

-The city also has a modern golf course located near the Ebla Cham Palace Hotel at the southeastern outskirts of Damascus.
+The city also has a modern golf course located near the Ebla Cham Palace Hotel on the southeastern outskirts of Damascus.